Udit063/Dynammic_programming/Fibonacci_series/Memoization.md

 ## Approach

-**Memoization is used to store values in an array so that we do not have to calculate them again.**
+**Memoization is the technique in which values are stored in an array so that we do not have to calculate them again.**

 1. Create an array to store the values and initialize with '-1'.
 2. Whenever you calculate a value, store it in the array.